cloudtechopss/cloudtechopss/README.md

   - Woodworking
 ```

 <p>I'm currently employed as a Site Reliability Engineer at <strong><a href="https://www.loblaw.ca">Loblaw Inc.</a></strong></p>

-<p>Before joining Loblaw, I worked as a Cloud and DevOps Engineer at <strong><a href="https://www.deop.ca">DEOP</a></strong>, a prominent technology company based in Toronto.
-In this role, I actively contributed to designing and implementing cloud-based solutions for our clients, leveraging my expertise in cloud architecture, DevOps practices, infrastructure management, and cloud security.
-I collaborated closely with cross-functional teams, including developers, engineers, and project managers, to deliver scalable and resilient cloud solutions that align with our clients' business objectives.</p>
+<p>Before joining Loblaw, I worked as a Cloud and DevOps Engineer at <strong><a href="https://www.deop.ca">deop</a></strong>, a prominent technology company based in Toronto.
+In this role, I actively contributed to designing and implementing cloud-based solutions for clients, leveraging my expertise in cloud architecture, DevOps practices, infrastructure management, and cloud security.
+I collaborated closely with cross-functional teams, including developers, engineers, and project managers, to deliver scalable and resilient cloud solutions that align with clients' business objectives.</p>

-<p>Prior to joining DEOP, I gained valuable experience as a Cloud and DevOps Engineer at <strong><a href="https://www.tbconsulting.ca">Transatlantic Business Consulting</a></strong>, a renowned consulting firm also located in Toronto.
-During my tenure there, I was responsible for developing reusable Terraform modules to enhance consistency and efficiency in infrastructure provisioning across teams and managing AWS services, including IAM, EC2, VPC, ELB, ALB, and Autoscaling.
+<p>Prior to joining deop, I gained valuable experience as a Cloud and DevOps Engineer at <strong><a href="https://www.tbconsulting.ca">Transatlantic Business Consulting</a></strong>, a renowned consulting firm also located in Toronto.
+During my tenure there, I was responsible for developing reusable Terraform modules to enhance consistency and efficiency in infrastructure provisioning across teams and managing AWS services, including IAM, EC2.
 I ensured adherence to best practices and security standards using Terraform.</p>

 <p>By combining my technical expertise, problem-solving abilities, and effective communication skills, I strive to provide innovative and reliable cloud solutions that drive business growth and efficiency.
 I am passionate about staying up to date with the latest advancements in cloud technologies and continuously expanding my knowledge to deliver the best outcomes for my clients.</p>